r-lib/processx/README.md

 * Get the exit status of a background process, if it has already finished.
 * Kill background processes, together with their children.
+* Kill background process, when its associated object is garbage collected.
 * Restart background processes.
 * Read the standard output and error, using non-blocking connections.
 * Portable, works on Linux, macOS and Windows.